 - If since the injury you have experienced any symptoms

-How We Evaluate a PCL Injury
+How We Evaluate a Knee Injury

 The posterior cruciate ligament injury test by our doctor of chiropractic is done with you lying down on your back.
 Our Chiro will bend your knee, and press gently against the upper shin area.
-Abnormal knee movement during your assessment is often suggestive of a PCL ligament tears.
+Abnormal knee movement during your assessment is often suggestive of a PCL ligament tear.

 We may need to send you for X-rays.
 Knee X-rays may provide additional information regarding a knee joint and posterior cruciate ligament.
 Pieces of bone might be detected that might break loose as a result of the injury.